 Justin gave me the thumbs up and from that moment, my focus was on getting as fit as possible for the Kenya 2015 as part of the first UK Team to complete the challenge.

-The truth is, you can think you know what it’s like to run a marathon in a developing country but you’ll never fully understand it until you actually do it.
+The truth is, you can think you know what it’s like to run a marathon in another country but you’ll never fully understand it until you actually do it.

 All the memories, expectations and thoughts of the past six months are whizzing through my mind at 6am as I’m stood under the huge red start line, still dark, with over 300 fellow Muskathletes; over 200 of these are a mixture of Compassion Leadership Development Program students and Lolgorien locals.
 My friend, Francis, whom I wrote about earlier in the week, was taking part in a 60km cycle which made it even more powerful.
 He is part of the change in Kenya.